Push Past Bladder Leakage and Make the Most of the Indoors

 Despite our best efforts, leaks happen from time to time.
 Still, it doesn’t mean we should run from the treadmill.
 A great way to ensure comfort and boost confidence when working out comes from choosing what to wear; dark clothing is always a safe choice.

 But if you are looking for a guaranteed way of staying protected and keeping your mind at ease while exercising, then use a reliable bladder leakage protection product that is designed to deliver maximum security and comfort.
-Options like the ultra-sleek fitting Depend® Silhouette® Active-Fit® Briefs for Women that are yoga-pant approved.
-With their softest, smoothest shapewear fabric and tailored leg elastic that flexes with your every move, you can be assured of outstanding leak and odour protection even through strenuous workouts.
+Options like the ultra-sleek fitting Depend® Silhouette for Women and Depend® Real Fit for Men.
+Offering advanced protection that flexes with every move, both Depend® products feature the smoothest, softest shapewear fabric with an extended range of sizes that flatter any shape.
+The chic, modern designs create an underwear-like look and feel that is unnoticeable under clothes for trusted protection.

 For women who experience light leakage, Poise® Ultra-Thin Pads are the thinnest pads available that will keep you fresh and confident, with fast-absorbing protection that flexes to your every move.
 Poise® also offers the Original Pads for added protection that move seamlessly with your body so that you’re protected at any angle.
 They quickly absorb wetness and lock in odour to ensure you the security you need and comfort you want during your workouts.
 With so many great options available, the use of these products can help soothe nerves around exercise-induced surges so physical activities become more fun and less stressful, just the way they should be.